A Brian\c{c}on-Skoda type result for a non-reduced analytic space: Introduction

-Although the formulation of Theorem \ref{bs} is intrinsic, we will choose an embedding and work in the ambient space exclusively.
-If $\phi\in\local$ annihilates a certain vector-valued residue current, $R^{a^l}\wedge R^Z$, then it turns out that it belongs to $\ideala^l+\idealJ$ (i.e. the image of $\phi$ in $\localz$ belongs to $\ideala^l$); this follows by solving a certain sequence of $\dbar$-equations.
-Alternatively, one can also use a division formula to obtain an explicit integral representation of the membership.
-This way of proving ideal membership is described in \cite{ass:bsvar} and goes back to \cite{andersson:residueideals} and \cite{andersson:strong}.
-We conclude that the proof is reduced to showing that $\phi R^{a^l}\wedge R^Z = 0$ whenever $\phi$ satisfies \eqref{premise}.
-The vanishing of this current is proved in Section \ref{proof}.
-As a preparation, we begin to discuss Coleff-Herrera currents and the properties of $R^{a^l}$, $R^Z$ and their product $R^{a^l}\wedge R^Z$.
+The idea of the proof of Theorem~\ref{bs} is to use a certain residue current associated to $(a)^r$ and $\idealJ$; if $\phi\in\local$ annihilates this current, then by solving a sequence of $\dbar$-equations it follows that $\phi$ belongs to $(a)^r+\idealJ$, so that the image of $\phi$ in $\localz$ belongs to $\ideala^r$.
+Alternatively, one can also use a division formula to obtain an explicit integral representation of the membership $\phi \in (a)^r + \idealJ$ whenever $\phi$ annihilates the associated residue current.
+These ways of proving ideal membership are used in \cite{ass:bsvar} and go back to \cite{andersson:residueideals} and \cite{andersson:strong}.
+We will show in Section~\ref{proof} that $\phi$ annihilates the residue current mentioned above whenever \eqref{premise} holds.